Who Was Emily Dickinson?

 Death and Discovery

-Dickinson died of kidney disease in Amherst, Massachusetts, on May 15, 1886, at the age of 55.
+Dickinson died of heart failure in Amherst, Massachusetts, on May 15, 1886, at the age of 55.
 She was laid to rest in her family plot at West Cemetery.
 The Homestead, where Dickinson was born, is now a museum.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!